rosneru/AmiDiff/README.md

 # README #

-This is me on my Amiga experimenting and learning the basics of ReAction programming.
+This is me learning the basics of AMIGA programming.

-Maybe someday this developes into a graphical diff tool for OS2.X and OS 3.x Amigas which could be ported to OS4.x without too many efforts.
+Maybe someday this develops into a graphical diff tool for OS2.04 and above.

 ### Development environment ###

-* Amiga with OS3.9
+* Amiga with OS2.04 or newer
-* NDK 3.9
+* NDK for AmigaOS 2
 * StormC 4